Probabilistic programming: Relational

 A probabilistic relational programming language (PRPL) is a PPL specially designed to describe and infer with probabilistic relational models (PRMs).

 A PRM is usually developed with a set of algorithms for reducing, inference about and discovery of concerned distributions, which are embedded into the corresponding PRPL.

+Probabilistic logic programming

+Probabilistic logic programming is a programming paradigm that extends logic programming with probabilities.

+Most approaches to probabilistic logic programming are based on the distribution semantics, which splits a program into a set of probabilistic facts and a logic program.
+It defines a probability distribution on interpretations of the Herbrand universe of the program.

 List of probabilistic programming languages

 This list summarises the variety of PPLs that are currently available, and clarifies their origins.